tanya-0630/Data-Analytics-Portfolio/README.md

 ## Analyzing whether or not a loan borrower will default in his payments
 Code:

 Goal: To determine if a loan will default.

-Description:

-Skills: data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
+Skills: data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization, Logistic Regression, Feature Engineering.

 Technology: Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.